slipstream/SlipStreamUI/feedback-ui-cal.md

 > Meb: in general or only on smart devices?

-It generally
-works fine in a computer's browser, but doesn't scale/flow reasonably when viewed on tablet/smartphone screen sizes.
+It generally works fine in a computer's browser, but doesn't scale/flow reasonably when viewed on tablet/smartphone screen sizes.
 This is something that we should try to do as the application is likely to be used (at least minimally) from such devices.
 Firefox has a nice "Responsive Design View" feature to see what the layout looks like on the various devices.

 > Meb: I didn't consider smart devices in this design.
 For this, I would use JQuery UI Mobile (a different incarnation of JQuery UI, and incompatible) which has similar widgets.
 We would reuse the same JS dynamic behaviour, with a specific mobile randering.

+> Cal: I don't think that we necessarily need to use different widgets.
+The only things were using are the accordian and buttons, both of which have a high chance of working on smaller devices.
+The real issue is the fixed width of the layout.
+This doesn't adapt at all to various sizes (even on a computer).
+Making the layout width variable would go a long way toward making the application accessible from smaller devices.

 ### Banner